binipringle/crim-outline/index.md

 **Muscarello v.
 United States (1998)** (drug dealer with firearm in glove compartment of car)

-Rule: If a person knowingly possesses and conveys firearms in a vehicle, including in the locked glove compartment or trunk of a car, which the person accompanies, then they are guilty of “carrying” the firearm.
+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> If a person knowingly possesses and conveys firearms in a vehicle, including in the locked glove compartment or trunk of a car, which the person accompanies, then they are guilty of “carrying” the firearm.</p>

 # Three elements of a crime